mlzxzhou/GEM/README.md

 # GEM

 This is an implementation of the ‘Order Answer-rate Prediction’ application in Section 4.1 and the 'Policy Evaluation' application in Section 4.3 of paper '**Graph-Based Equilibrium Metrics for Dynamic Supply-Demand Systems with Applications to Ride-sourcing Platforms**'.
 All the required codes to reproduce the main results of the two applications in the paper are provided.
-In this repository, we do not share the raw data while some processed data can be obtained from the DiDi Gaia Open Data Initiative.
+In this repository, we do not share the raw data while some processed data can be obtained by submitting an application to DiDi Gaia Open Data Initiative.

 ### Requirement